shapehq/slack-chatgpt/README.md

 ## 🙊 Provided As Is

-slack-chatgpt is provided as is.
-We built this at Shape in a couple of hours to try out the ChatGPT APIs when they were published on March 1st, 2023 and are now having a great time asking ChatGPT both serious and silly questions in our Slack 😄
+The software is provided as is.
+We built slack-chatgpt at Shape in a couple of hours to try out the ChatGPT APIs when they were published on March 1st, 2023 and are now having a great time asking ChatGPT both serious and silly questions in our Slack 😄